 In accordance with its charter, the Audit Committee will approve in advance all audit and non-audit services to be provided by our independent auditors.
 In certain cases, the Chairman of the Audit Committee may be delegated the authority by the Audit Committee to pre-approve certain additional services, and such pre-approvals will be communicated to the full Audit Committee at its next meeting.
-Because the Audit Committee was not formed until January of 2012, it has only approved audit services for fiscal 2011.
-Audit services for fiscal 2010 were approved by our full board of directors.
+Because the Audit Committee was not formed until January of 2012, audit services for fiscal 2011 were approved by our full board of directors.